milena-t/PhD_chapter1/bash_scripts/README.md

 ### `get_fasta_from_gff.sh`
 After the gff is filtered, extract a fasta file of all annotated genes, one proteinfasta (.faa) and one nucleotidefasta (.fna)

+### `annotation_statistics.sh`
+Use the AGAT package to extract some basic annotation statistics.

+### `filter_bad_proteins.sh`
+calls the src/filter_bad_proteins.py script which filters out proteins that don't have correct start and stop codons.
+Does not work on nucleotide fasta, only proteinfasta